tfeb/star/README.md

 **`*iterator-optimizers*`** is the stack of optimizer tables.
 It initially has two entries: a user table and underneath it a builtin table.
 If you try to add, remove or mutate entries in the builtin table you will get a continuable error.

 **`*enable-iterator-optimizers*`**, if true, enables iterator optimizers.
 The default value is true.
 This variable matters at macro-expansion time, not run time.

+**`*obey-iterator-optimizer-types*`**, if true, enables insertion of type declarations for type informatiom from optimizers.
+This restricts any assignments to variables to be of the right type.
+The default is true.
+This variable matters at macro-expansion time, not run time.

 **`get-iterator-optimizer`** finds an iterator optimizer in a table.
 It takes two arguments: the optimizer name and the table.
 It is an accessor, so you can install new optimizers with it if you wish.